Anniversary of Ships launched on this day 8 May

 Some interesting facts from this database:

-The longest name ?
+The longest name in database ?

-Governor Emerson C Harrington II built in 1913
+Governor Emerson C Harrington II from 1938 to 1954

-The second longest name ?
+The second longest name in database ?

-Ciudad de Santa Cruz de la Palma was borne by two ships, one built in 1972 the other in 1975
+Ciudad de Santa Cruz de la Palma was borne by two ships, one built in 1972 the other in 1975 (from 1981 to 1998)

 The ship that has retained the same name the longest ?